 I know it’s tradition for some families to sit together and make garlands for your tree, why not make trees instead?
 My tutorial uses hot glue for the leaves but if you use white glue you can have little kids help out.
 They may not be able to get the leaves to sit in the right places but it’ll keep them busy and a wonky tree would just be adorable!

 You can purchase the tree bundle here and scroll down to follow along with my tutorial.

 In my Woodland Forest Christmas Trees file bundle you’ll find 3 different sized cone templates and 3 leaf sizes.
-As mentioned earlier, you’ll also find some files with “Nestled” in their titles.
+You’ll also find some files with “Nestled” in their titles.
 In these files I’ve multiplied the leaves and arranged them ready to be cut on an 8.5″ x 11″ paper.